I Regret Nothing By D.I. Jolly

 The Gunman levelled the gun at the man’s head and pulled back the hammer.

-The man didn’t move except for a slight narrowing of his eyes.
+The calm man didn’t move except for a slight narrowing of his eyes.

-“If I were you, I would consider my next action with more care.”
+“If I were you, I would consider my next action very carefully.”

-The gunman’s nerve suddenly started to fray and his arm began to shake.
+The words hit The Gunman and his nerve suddenly started to fray and his arm began to shake.

-“I am aware that you feel a deep and profound loss, and you are projecting that pain onto me.
+“I am aware that you feel a deep and profound loss, but you are projecting that pain onto me.
 Because it is easier to blame me than see the truth.”

 The Gunman’s arm lowered and his face fell blank with disbelief.

 “Your son spent years training, dedicated to a single idea which he pursued forsaking all else, and when he thought himself ready he found and challenged me.
 We discussed it, I even asked him twice to confirm it was what he wanted, and it was.
-By all rights, he could have won, but simply he didn’t.
-That is not my fault, it’s not your fault or the fault of your son, it simply is and nothing you are doing or can do will ever change that.”
+By all rights, he could have won, but simply didn’t.
+That is not my fault, it’s not your fault or the fault of your son, it simply is.
+And there is nothing you can do that will ever change that.”

 “My God… you don’t care, you… you genuinely don’t care.
 You killed my son, you ruined my life, and you just don’t care, do you?

-The man took another sip of his wine, let out a low breath aware of what would happen next and said flatly.
+The calm man took another sip of wine, let out a long breath aware of what would happen next and said.

 “Not even slightly.”